doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 Smoke testing | ~5 minutes
 De-provisioning | ~5 minutes

-### Getting started with default settings
+## Getting started

 This section describes how to provision this quick start using default settings.

-* Run `./run-gen-tfvarsfile.sh` to generate *terraform.tfvars*.
+* Run `./bootstrap.sh` using the default settings or your own custom settings.
-* Run `terraform init`
+* Run `terraform init` and note the version of the *azurerm* provider installed.
-* Run `terraform apply`

-### Getting started with custom settings

-This section describes how to provision this quick start using custom settings.
-Refer to [Perform custom quick start deployment](https://github.com/doherty100/azurequickstarts#perform-custom-quick-start-deployment) for more details.

-* Run `cp run-gen-tfvarsfile.sh run-gen-tfvarsfile-private.sh` to ensure custom settings don't get clobbered in the future.
+* Run `terraform validate` to check the syntax of the configuration.
-* Edit `run-gen-tfvarsfile-private.sh` to customize parameter values as needed and save changes.
-  * -a: Change to a custom *vwan_hub_address_prefix* if desired.
-  * -t: Change to a custom *tags* map if desired.
-  * Save changes.
-* Run `./run-gen-tfvarsfile-private.sh` to generate *terraform.tfvars*.
-* Run `terraform init`
+* Run `terraform plan` and review the plan output.
-* Run `terraform apply`
+* Run `terraform apply` to apply the configuration.

 ## Resource index